zryska/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 ### Error rate

-The Diganostics.Adapter.ErrorRate dynamic type includes these values, and are logged in a stream with the id {componentid}.ErrorRate.
+The Diagnostics.Adapter.ErrorRate dynamic type includes these values, and are logged in a stream with the id {componentid}.ErrorRate.

 | Type         | Property |  Description     |
 |--------|--------------|-----------------------------------|